Supernova-driven turbulent metal mixing in high redshift galactic disks: metallicity fluctuations in the interstellar medium and its imprints on metal poor stars in the Milky Way: Metal Mixing and Comparison to Observations of Metal Poor Stars

 \section{Metal Mixing and Comparison to Observations of Metal Poor Stars}

-In this Section we examine the mixing of metals by SNe in the surrounding gas.
-First, we consider the local mixing around the sites where a SN recently occurred.
-Second, we study the spread in abundances achieved in each of our models and compare our simulation results with the spreads inferred from metal poor halo stars in the MW with the goal to constrain the SFR in the birth environments of these stars.
+In this section we examine the mixing of metals by SNe in the surrounding gas.
+In Section \ref{sec:loc_mix}, we consider the local mixing around the sites where SNe, assumed to be chemically identical, recently occurred.
+In Section \ref{sec:stars}, we study the spread in [Mg/Fe] abundances achieved in each of our models with SN metal injections with intrinsic variations in yields.
+In this case, we compare the results of the simulations with the [Mg/Fe] spreads inferred from metal poor halo stars in the MW with the goal to constrain the SFR in the birth environments of these stars.